Eradev/forge-custom-sets-compendium/MSEM/README.md

 Tides of War (TOW)          -  27% (75/271)
 ```

-## Keywords implementation
+## Keywords and mechanisms implementation

-Examples on how to implement custom keywords
+Examples on how to implement custom keywords and mechanisms.

 * [Horrific](#horrific)
 * [Kindle](#kindle)